kalilistic/Dalamud.DrunkenToad/README.md

 - Provides a set of common ImGui components.

 ## How to use
-Add the nuget package or as a submodule to your project.
+Add as a submodule to your plugin project.

 ## Examples